Groundwork

 1670€

-Including in the program's fee are all the classes, free entry to the weekly jam, 25% discount coupon for our online courses, Q&A session and individual feedback session.
+The program fee includes all classes, free entry to the weekly jam, a 25% discount on our online courses, a Q&A session, and one individual feedback session.

 Teacher's Team